ffund/intro-ml-tss21/slides/6-knn.md

 ### KNN output

-The output of the KNN algorithm at the test point is
+The output of a KNN regression at the test point is

 $$f(\mathbf{x_t}) = \frac{1}{K} \sum_{\ell \in K_x} t(\mathbf{x}_\ell) + \epsilon_\ell $$